jakeyjakeyy/dfchronicles-dev/README.md

   _.env is not included in the submission_
   _This is where the OpenAI API key is placed.
 This can be added by following the instructions in the Build section below_

-  - **Dockerfile**
+  -**Dockerfile**
-    _Provides instructions to docker for creating and installing dependencies for the backend_
+  Provides instructions to docker for creating and installing dependencies for the backend

 - ### **frontend**

   -**browser**
-  _Holds files for the Browser app, a div that displays most information on the web application_
+  Holds files for the Browser app, a div that displays most information on the web application

   -**browser/upload/upload.css**

   -**browser/upload/uploadxmlform.js**

-  _Describes the style and function of the upload form for users to upload their game files to the web application_
+  Describes the style and function of the upload form for users to upload their game files to the web application

 ## Running the web app